Category: Snorkel

 This is where you get the postcard version of Cozumel: coral towers, turtles, eagle rays, and drift snorkeling where the current does the swimming for you.

 All-inclusive snorkel boat tours usually leave from downtown (near the ferry) or specific beach clubs.
-Larger providers, like those found on Viator or through cruise ships, often include transportation.
-Don’t assume, though—always read the fine print.
+Larger providers, like those found on Viator or through cruise ships, sometimes include transportation.
+Don’t assume that though.

-I compare these two options in more detail in my full breakdown: Snorkeling Tour vs. Shore Snorkeling.
+I compare these two options in more detail in my full breakdown: Snorkeling Tour vs. Shore Snorkeling coming soon.
 It’s the next blog I’m publishing.
 There, you can view timelines, prices, and easy-to-read pros and cons for each.
 But wait, you have a third option…

 Option 3: Self-Guided Shore Snorkeling

-We tried this ourselves over at Isla Pasión and again at Money Bar Beach Club.
-It was one of our most adventurous and challenging experiences yet!
-This is perfect for couples of all ages looking for a bit of a thrill.
+We done this multiple places.
+At Isla Pasión, Money Bar Beach Club and again at Punta Sur Reef.
+It was one of my most adventurous and challenging experiences yet!
+This is perfect for couples of all ages looking for a bit of a thrill, but I caution it to strong swimmers only.
+As you can see from the photo I took below it requires commitment.

 Above is Del Cielo Beach club and Punta Sur Reef

 I used this picture above as a visual reference.
 You may think snorkeling a reef without a guide or boat sounds great but it can be challenging.
-L I do my best to include photos, instructions, and tips for getting there are but at the end of the day you are the one who has to do it.
+I do my best to include photos, instructions and tips for getting there are.
+But at the end of the day you are the one who has to swim the distance it.
 Read my soon to be published guide: Self-Guided Snorkeling locations and challenges.

 My Final Honest Recommendation